vectos/vectos-site-astro/src/content/blog/mycelium-v2-series-overview.md

 moisture sensor and wrote the first firmware in C++.

-I've done the work on cloud backend, infrastructure and frontend application and I'm also involved now in to the development of the firmware and edge central application.
+I've done the work on cloud backend, infrastructure and frontend application and I'm also involved now in the development of the firmware and edge central application.

 ### What has changed since version 1?